Skip to main content

 (7) Sandboxes are to be covered when not in use.

-(K) Swimming pools, wading pools, and other bodies of water two or more feet in depth shall be fenced or otherwise made inaccessible to the children when adult supervision is not available.
+(K) Swimming pools, wading pools, and other bodies of water two or more feet in depth will be fenced or otherwise made inaccessible to the children when adult supervision is not available.

-(L) First aid supplies and directions for their use shall be readily available at all times the program is in operation and taken on all field trips.
-First-aid kits shall:
+(L) First aid supplies and directions for their use will be readily available at all times the program is in operation and taken on all field trips.
+First-aid kits will:

 (1) Contain the appropriate supplies and be sufficient in number; and